Overview of the ATI Comprehensive Predictor Nursing Exam

 The ATI scoring relies on intricate weighting and calculation of the value of questions.
 Each question is graded according to a scale of difficulty — not all questions will carry the same scoring weight.

 When you receive the results of your ATI exam, you won’t just see scores.
 You’ll receive a detailed list of “Topics to Review” based on the missed answers in your test.
 This list won’t just include each topic, but also a breakdown of specific subtopics so you can focus your additional study with surgical precision.
-You can see a sample results form in the 2019 Technical Manual for the RN Comprehensive Predictor (page 33).

 Getting Your Virtual-ATI “Green Light”